IBMIntegration/IBM-CP4I-OpenShift-AWS/2020.1.1 Development Environment/README.md

     ```

 1. Validate that the cluster was deployed properly.
-    - The install script will out the cluster console URL, the user and password needed to authenticate.
+    - The install script will output the cluster console URL, the username and password needed to authenticate.
     - Ensure the access from the `oc` CLI.
-[Logging in to the cluster](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-customizations.html#cli-logging-in-kubeadmin_installing-aws-customizations)
+[Logging in to the cluster](https://docs.openshift.com/container-platform/4.3/installing/installing_aws/installing-aws-customizations.html#cli-logging-in-kubeadmin_installing-aws-customizations)

 > Since this install only has one master 2 `etcd-quorum-guard` pods will be in pending state and will not work properly.
-The purpose of these pods are to maintain quorum for etcd.
+The purpose of these pods are to maintain quorum for `etcd`.
 It expects at least 2 master nodes to be available to work properly.
 To scale down the deployment and avoid this run the following commands:

 ```bash
 $ oc patch clusterversion/version --type='merge' -p "$(cat <<- EOF